The governing body of IATIS is an Executive Council comprising:

 "Since 2000, I have probed into the potential of a ‘multilingual and international translation studies’ in my own research and am therefore particularly enthusiastic about the positive developments in our discipline which took place within the last decade.
 IATIS has definitely been one of these developments and I am keen to contribute to its growth.
 During my term as Vice President I would like to aim at increasing the visibility of IATIS as a worldwide forum for scholars in translation and intercultural studies and at ensuring that there is greater participation from scholars outside of Europe and North America."

-THEO HERMANS, Chair of IATIS Executive Council
+SUE-ANN HARDING, Chair of IATIS Executive Council

 LUIS PÉREZ-GONZÁLEZ, IATIS Treasurer